microsoft/pxt-microbit/docs/release-tests/webusb.md

 6. Follow the connection instructions to connect the micro:bit via WebUSB and download the programme.
 7. Verify that the programme runs on the micro:bit.
-8. Change the code to display a different icon on the LED matrix.
+8. Change the code to this one:
-9. Click the "Download" button again.
-10. No connection instructions should be show this time and the programme should be downloaded directly to the micro:bit in a shorter amount of time.
-11. Verify the new programme runs on the micro:bit with the new icon.

-### Test 2: WebUSB Serial

-1. Connect the micro:bit to the computer via USB.
-2. Open the micro:bit MakeCode editor under test in a Chrome-based browser.
-3. Create a new project and add this code
     ```javascript
     basic.forever(function () {
         serial.writeLine("hello")
         basic.pause(1000)
     })
     ```
-5. Click the "Download" button.
+9. Click the "Download" button again.
-6. Follow the connection instructions to connect the micro:bit via WebUSB and download the programme.
+10. No connection instructions should be shown this time and the programme should be downloaded directly to the micro:bit in a shorter amount of time.
-7. Click on "Show Data Device" button to open the serial console.
+11. A "Show Data Device" button should appear, click it to open the serial console.
-8. Verify that the serial console shows "hello" every second.
+12. Verify that the serial console shows "hello" every second.

 ## Tests on specific variations

-This test should only be carried out with the configuration listed at the beginning of each test.
+These tests should only be carried out with the configuration listed at the beginning of each test.

-### Test 3: WebUSB with incompatible DAPLink
+### Test 2: WebUSB with incompatible DAPLink

 The following DAPLink versions are not expected to work with WebUSB, and this test is to ensure an error message suggesting a firmware update is shown.